Qatar: Hot, hazy weather expected today

 PHOTO

-Doha - Weather inshore until 6:00 pm on Wednesday will be hazy to misty at places at first, becomes hot to very hot daytime with some clouds at times, the Department of Meteorology said in its daily weather report.
+Doha - Weather inshore until 6:00 pm on Tuesday will be hazy at places at first, becomes hot daytime and some clouds, the Department of Meteorology said in its daily weather report.

-Offshore, it will be variable mainly southeasterly - northeasterly at a speed of 3 - 13 KT.
+Offshore, it will be variable mainly southeasterly - easterly at a speed of 4 - 14 KT.

 Copyright © Qatar News Agency 2022.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).